 - Work-study programs: With a work-study program, you’ll earn assistance to pay for your tuition in exchange for part-time employment.

 - Fellowships: A fellowship is a great way for graduate students to pay for graduate or postgraduate education.
-This is a funding award given to a student to help subsidize the cost of education.
+This is a funding award given to a student to help subsidize the cost of college education.
 These are often merit-based and given based on an individual’s potential to make a positive contribution to society.

 - Grants: Grants are funds that are dispersed to help students pay for career school or college.
 These are usually given based on your financial circumstances.
 Grants are often distributed by your state, college, or the federal government.
+The easiest way to qualify for federal scholarships and grants is by submitting your Free Application for Federal Student Aid (FAFSA) form.

 Scholarships are free money that you’ll never have to repay.
-And what most students don’t realize is that there are hundreds of graduate school scholarships you can apply for if you know where to look.
+And what most graduate students don’t realize is that there are hundreds of graduate school scholarships you can apply for if you know where to look.
 Here are four ways you can get started:

 Use a Scholarship Search Engine